amacss-utsc/amacss_constitution/README.md

 8.4.7 – In case of an equality of votes at a valid general meeting, the Chairperson of the meeting shall have the deciding vote.

-8.4.8 – Each member of the association is eligible to obtain proxies from other members in the form of a written declaration.
+8.4.8 – Members are eligible to hold up to five (5) proxies from other members.
-No member may wield more than five proxies in addition to his or her own vote.

 8.4.9 – The chair of the meeting, or designate, will be responsible for collecting and verifying notices of proxy.